fg-inet/draft-tiesel-taps-socketintents/draft-tiesel-taps-socketintents.md

 possibly file transfers using SCP or rsync multiplexed on the same association (e.g. TCP connection).

-For the console session, the application can set the "Traffic Category" to "control", the "Burstiness" to "random bursts", the timeliness to "interactive" and the resilience to "sensitive".
+For the packets sent for the console session, the application can set the "Traffic Category" to "control", the "Burstiness" to "random bursts", the timeliness to "interactive" and the resilience to "sensitive".

-For the file transfers, SSH may set both, the "Traffic Category" and "Burstiness" to "bulk".
+For the packets of the file transfers, SSH may set both, the "Traffic Category" and "Burstiness" to "bulk".
 It may also know the size of the transfer and therefore sets "Message Size to be Sent" or "Message Size to be Received".

 Assuming there are transport opportunities supporting multiple streams in a single association (e.g. SCPT {{RFC4960}}),